open-dating/adult-image-detector/Readme.md

 ```

 ### Install to heroku
+Use deploy button or:

-Fork, create app and change stack to container
+fork, create app and change stack to container
 ```
 heroku stack:set container
 ```